Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_1_plan.md

                 that the participants need to bring to Weeks 2 and 3, the editing and publishing portions of the Institute.
 Topic areas include:

-* Operating system conventions(Windows, Mac, Linux)
+* Operating system conventions (Windows, Mac, Linux)
 * Working with files, programs, and the command line
 * Regular expressions
 * Understanding programming and naming conventions
 * Understanding how the Internet and the Web work
 * Python clinic: applying Python programming skills in a coding project
-* Git and Github for collaborative code development
+* Git and GitHub for collaborative code development
 * Don’t panic: documentation and error messages

 ## Outcome goals
 * Know your machine: Windows, Mac, and Linux users will all have different experiences and knowledge.
 Sometimes (= much of the time) the steps toward completing a task or solving a problem may depend on the operating system
 * What are files, directories, and programs?
 * Directory navigation and file manipulation
-* Understanding and dealing with error messages.
+* Understand and deal with error messages
 ## Legend

 * **Presentation:** by instructors